 Mina would meet the immigrants’ ships at Melbourne’s Station Pier and do whatever was possible to assist the new arrivals, especially the children and orphans, helping them to settle into the local Jewish community.
 Among the younger arrivals was a group of war orphans known as the ‘Buchenwald Boys’, for whom she became a surrogate mother.

 Involvement in the establishment of the JHC was essentially an extension of Mina’s work with survivors of the Holocaust.
-With the aging of the survivors she perceived the increasing need for a Centre to serve as an educational institution which would keep the memory of the Holocaust alive.
+With the ageing of the survivors, she perceived the increasing need for a Centre to serve as an educational institution which would keep the memory of the Holocaust alive.
 Not only was she a member of the founding organising committee; together with her husband, she established the Leo and Mina Fink Fund which facilitated the purchase of the Centre’s building.

 Mina was indefatigable, involved in setting up the Centre’s administrative structure and serving on the Board.
 Her particular interest was the educational program and the training of Holocaust survivors as guides.